Coologe: History

 A grant dated 3 June 1667 from King Charles II to Colonel Thomas Coote included part of Cooleoge with an area of 59 acres and 32 perches at an annual rent of £0-15s-11 3/4d.
-A grant dated 9 September 1669 from King Charles II to Arthur Annesley, 1st Earl of Anglesey included part of Cooleoge with an area of 23 acres and 26 perches at an annual rent of £0-6s-2 1/2d.
+A grant dated 9 September 1669 from King Charles II to the 1st Earl of Anglesey included part of Cooleoge with an area of 23 acres and 26 perches at an annual rent of £0-6s-2 1/2d.

-The aforesaid Colonel Thomas Coote died on 25 November 1671 and his lands went to his nephew Thomas Coote (Irish politician).
+The aforesaid Colonel Thomas Coote died on 25 November 1671 and his lands went to his nephew, Thomas Coote.

-On 8 Sep 1716 the said nephew Thomas Coote leased land to Edward Ellis, which included the lands of Cuiliege alias Burren.
+On 8 September 1716, the said nephew Thomas Coote leased land to Edward Ellis, which included the lands of Cuiliege alias Burren.

 A deed dated 19 Mar 1768 by the family of the aforesaid Edward Ellis included the lands of Cuiluge alias Burren.

-A Lease dated 22 September 1776 was made between John, Francis, William and Patrick Bannan of Coologe, concerning the lands of Garradice beg.
+A lease dated 22 September 1776 was made between John, Francis, William and Patrick Bannan of Coologe, concerning the lands of Garradice beg.

 The Tithe Applotment Books for 1827 list twelve tithepayers in the townland.

 The Ordnance Survey Name Books for 1836 give the following description of the townland-The whole of the east, south and a great part of the west of the townland is bounded by a large river and lake.

 The Coologe Valuation Office Field books are available for November 1839.